Autofire/BananaEncryption/README.md

 # Banana Encryption

-Encrypt files.
-Decrypt bananas.
+Encrypt files and make them into bananas.
+And then decrypt the bananas.
 It makes sense.

-A project by Daniel Edwards and Brandon Martin.
+A project by Brandon Martin and Daniel Edwards built in Rust.